-.

-The public Git repository, https://github.com/usdot-jpo-ode/jpo-ode, houses the entirety of the JPO ODE open-source software source code.

-The private Git repository, https://bitbucket.org/usdot-jpo-ode/jpo-ode-private, holds the components of the software that may be proprietary and/or hold commercial license and therefore not permitted to be open to public use.

 Open-Source Repository

 The ODE deployment artifact consists of one of more jar files that make up the collection of software modules and service components.
 Initially, there will be only one executable jar file (one micros service) but in the future as the ODE functionality expands it is envisioned that additional services be introduced in separate jar files.
 Each service component jar file will be a standalone “uber-jar” that contains all necessary dependent jar files.
 The jar file will be deployable to a physical or virtual server as well as within a Docker container.